amueller/columbia-website/_comsw4995s20/home.md

 testing.
 There might be some minor coding, but mostly conceptual questions and multiple choice.

-The syntax of git and the python libraries that were covered in class (as far as they were covered) will be content of the exam.
+The general syntax of the libraries that are discussed in class is up for testing, but the point is not to memorize all functions and arguments.

 ## Academic rules of conduct